 | Resend | Outbound email, inbound webhooks | Free tier |

-| Cloudflare | DNS, *.largo.cool subdomains | $0 |
+| Cloudflare | DNS only (*.largo.cool wildcard CNAME) | $0 |

 | LLM APIs | Claude (primary), GPT-4o / Llama (fallback) | $100-500 |